Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Count

-A count is simply the number of health events, such as a death or a reported disease incident, that occurred within a specified time period. [more on health event counts...]
+A count is simply the number of health events, such as a death or a reported disease incident, that occurred within a specified time period. [visit the HELP page on health event counts...]

 Crude Birth Rate